ecarjat/KNXTeleInfo/README.md

 This is a fork of [etrinh software](https://github.com/etrinh/TeleInfoKNX) whose original design can be bought [here](https://www.tindie.com/products/zdi/knx-teleinfo/)

-This fork uses Raspberry [RP2040](https://www.raspberrypi.com/products/rp2040/) with a 64M-bit Serial Flash Memory and has a USB B Micro port to update the firmware
+This fork uses Raspberry [RP2040](https://www.raspberrypi.com/products/rp2040/) with a 64M-bit Serial Flash Memory and has a USB B Micro port to update the firmware.

 # Firmware

 The firmware has been refactored to split classes into their own files and adapt it to the rp2040.
-It also leverages the latest version (as of 01/12/22) of [KNX Library](https://github.com/thelsing/knx) and inparticular it's support for RP2040.
+It also leverages the latest version (as of 01/12/22) of [KNX Library](https://github.com/thelsing/knx) and in particular it's support for RP2040.

 ## **Features:**
 - Activatable RealTime mode for real-time consumption monitoring/display.